Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then we consider the systems with $U^f(1)$ charge conservation.
 For an arbitrary 0D block, different 0D block-states are characterized by different irreducible representations of the symmetry group as:

 Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_2$ represents the eigenvalues of reflection symmetry operation.
 We need to further consider the possible trivializations.
 For systems with spinless fermions, consider the 1D bubble equivalence: on each 1D block labeled by $\tau_1$, we decorate a 1D bubble onto it.
-Here both yellow and red dots represent the 0D FSPT modes characterized by eigenvalue $-1$ of reflection symmetry operation, and they can be trivialized when they shrink to a point.
+Here both yellow and red dots represent the 0D SPT modes characterizing eigenvalue $-1$ of reflection symmetry operation, and they can be trivialized when they shrink to a point.
 According to this bubble construction, the reflection eigenvalues at 0D blocks $\mu_2$ and $\mu_3$ can be changed simultaneously, hence the reflection eigenvalues at $\mu_2$ and $\mu_3$ are not independent.
 Similarly, the 1D bubble constructions on other 1D blocks will lead to the fact that the reflection eigenvalues of all 0D blocks are not independent.
+We call this type of 1D bubble equivalence ``type-\2'' bubble equivalence.

-Subsequently we consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds three complex fermions at each 0D block $\mu_2$ and removes three complex fermions at each 0D block $\mu_3$ (by adding three holes), hence the number of complex fermions at $\mu_2$ and $\mu_3$ are not independent.
-More specifically, suppose there are $a$ complex fermions at each $\mu_2$ and $b$ complex fermions at each $\mu_3$, and suppose $c=a+b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_2/\mu_3$ is $a+3n/b-3n$, and their summation remains invariant.
-So for a specific $c$, there are only three independent cases:
+Subsequently we consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds three complex fermions with $U^f(1)$ charge $+1$ at each 0D block $\mu_2$ and three complex fermions with $U^f(1)$ charge $-1$ at each 0D block $\mu_3$, hence the $U^f(1)$ charges at $\mu_2$ and $\mu_3$ are not independent.
+Furthermore, three particles near $\mu_2$ forms an atomic insulator: